in ,

 Those who do not get enough sleep are not as well equipped physically, mentally, and emotionally to cope with stress.
 When you feel stressed out, you are much more likely to reach for comfort foods, which are often high in sugar, fat, or salt.
 Sleep is necessary for taking care of your well-being, including your efforts to reduce your weight.

 Research shows that sleep plays a huge role in weight loss.
 Nite Burn not only enhances your metabolism for maximum fat burning, it also promotes a healthy, deep sleep so you can take advantage of the night hours, too!
-Niter burn contains pure, high-quality melatonin and L-Tryptophan to promote healthy, deep REM sleep so you can wake up leaner, and well-rested.
+Nite burn contains pure, high-quality melatonin and L-Tryptophan to promote healthy, deep REM sleep so you can wake up leaner, and well-rested.
 Sleep well, Lose weight!

 5. Do Things That Bring You Joy